Biceps Femoris Most Common | Grading I-III | Proximal Repair if Greater Than 2cm Retraction

 The biceps femoris long head has dual innervation (tibial nerve to medial portion, common peroneal nerve to lateral portion), leading to uncoordinated muscle activation.
 It also has the longest fascicle length and greatest excursion during running, making it most susceptible to eccentric injury at the myotendinous junction.

-- AFL epidemic: Hamstring injuries account for 15-20% of all AFL injuries
+- Football codes: Hamstring injuries account for approximately 15-20% of all injuries in elite running-and-kicking sport (e.g. AFL, soccer, rugby)

-- Economic impact: Average 3-4 weeks missed playing time (Grade II)
+- Time loss: Average 3-4 weeks missed playing time for a Grade II injury

-- Re-injury burden: 34% re-injury rate if returned within 3 weeks (premature)
+- Re-injury burden: 34% re-injury rate if returned within 3 weeks (premature return)

 Pathophysiology and Mechanisms